-- Review of the Risk Management Framework and management's action plan to support the evolution of its risk management as the business grows in size and diversity. - Review of the key models relied upon in determining Expected Credit Loss and oversight of the follow up actions agreed as part of that review. - Review of management proposals in respect of new products including technology, regulatory and credit strategies to manage the risks of new products. - Review of the framework for managing Interest Rate Risk. - Review of the group funding plan, supporting business growth and liquidity management. - Review of the AML and Financial Crime policies and approaches. - In addition, the Risk Committee undertook an assessment of its own effectiveness and agreed specific follow up actions.
+- Review of the Risk Management Framework and management's action plan to support the evolution of its risk management as the business grows in size and diversity. - Review of the key models relied upon in determining Expected Credit Loss and oversight of the follow up actions agreed as part of that review. - Review of management proposals in respect of new products including technology, regulatory and credit strategies to manage the risks of new products. - Review of the framework and risk appetite for managing Interest Rate Risk. - Review of the framework and risk appetite for managing Conduct Risk. - Review of the framework and risk appetite for Cyber risk. - Review of the AML and Financial Crime policies and approaches. - Review of the performance backward-looking performance and forward-looking appetite for credit risk.